whitemage12380/character_generator_5e/README.md

 The following discrepancies currently exist between the generator and Dungeons & Dragons rules and content:

-* Other than spells, only content from the Player's Handbook is available.
+* Other than spells and races, only content from the Player's Handbook is available.
 * Standard humans are currently unavailable.
 * Background skills always follow the background chosen.
 * The generator does not produce name, alignment, or gender.